A-Au/BashCheatSheet/bashForBeg.md

-`git add *` | Adds all files and changes to commit `git diff` | Shows the differences between all of your local files and the files in the remote repo `git diff <file(s)>` | Shows the differences between your local copy of `<file(s)>` and the remote version `git commit -m "<message>" | Commits the changes to the repo with your message, please make these messages meaningful instead of some sort of gibberish or some nonsense like "test1", "test2", ...
+`git add *` | Adds all files and changes to commit `git diff` | Shows the differences between all of your local files and the files in the remote repo `git diff <file(s)>` | Shows the differences between your local copy of `<file(s)>` and the remote version `git commit -m "<message>"` | Commits the changes to the repo with your message, please make these messages meaningful instead of some sort of gibberish or some nonsense like "test1", "test2", ...
 `git push` | Push commit to repo
-`git tag <tag>` | Tags the last commit with `<tag>` `git tag -d <tag>` <br>
+`git tag <tag>` | Tags the last commit with `<tag>` `git tag -d <tag>` <br />
 `git push origin :refs/tags/<tag>` | Deletes `<tag>` `git push --tags` | Pushes tags to repo
 `git reset` | Resets to an uncommitted state